 A person also needs to be comfortable with both the healthcare continuum and the monetary responsibility of living in a CCRC.
 Deciding healthcare options for the rest of ones life and committing to lifelong financial obligations is a big decision.

-When a person commits to CCRC living, he signs a continuing care agreement.
+When a person commits to CCRC or life plan community living, he signs a continuing care agreement.
 A lawyer or financial advisor should review this document first, as it is a legal contract between the resident and the CCRC.
 According to the AARP, the contract should cover:

 Every contract should have a clause about refundability.
 If a person leaves a CCRC, she often loses part or all of her entrance fee, depending on how long she has lived at the CCRC.
 According to Juhkentaal, most continuing care retirement communities offer multiple agreement choices and people can choose based on degree of refundability.